West Lycian Way One Week

 Distance: 21 km / 13 miles

-After breakfast, we begin our hike.
-Before setting out on this walk, which will take place among pine forests, you should make sure you have everything you need.
-You will not pass through any major settlements until you reach Ovacık.
-During the hike, you will also be following the traces of the ancient Lycian Way — a route once used by the Lycians and known for being surrounded by enchanting landscapes.
+After breakfast, you begin your hike.
+Before setting out through the pine forests, make sure you have everything you need for the day.
+There are no major settlements along the trail until you reach Ovacık.
+During the hike, you follow the traces of the ancient Lycian Way — a path once used by the Lycians, surrounded by captivating natural scenery.

 ![]() |